Michael Bell OBE

 NIFDA Board Member

-Group Chief Executive Officer SHS Group Arthur Richmond is the Group CEO and Board member at SHS Group.
-A graduate of Queen’s University Belfast, Arthur qualified as a Chartered Accountant with Grant Thornton.
+Group Chief Executive Officer, SHS Group, Arthur is a graduate of Queen’s University Belfast, and qualified as a Chartered Accountant with Grant Thornton.
 He has held various senior roles within the Group and is responsible for the business’ strategic direction.
 Founded in 1975, the SHS Group operates in the fast-moving consumer goods sector in the UK and Ireland.
 The Group owns WKD, Shloer, bottlegreen, Rocks, Meridian nut butters, Zip firelighters and distributes other major brands on behalf of national and international brand owners.
 SHS Group is also the largest supplier of own label Herbs & Spices and Condiments in Great Britain.

 Tony Demaine